laurenmillan/novel-pursuit-backend/README.md

 * A user can search the app to locate books.

-* A user can signup and login to "bookmark" (save) a book to their profile.
+* A user can signup and login to the app.

+* A user can view their bookmarked books, and remove any bookmarks they no longer want to keep.

 ## Database